≡ Menu

 UK capital gains tax explained

-Until the government starts taxing sex, capital gains tax (CGT) is probably the most annoying tax to find yourself paying.1
+Until the government starts taxing sex, capital gains tax (CGT) is probably the most annoying tax to pay.1

 Capital gains tax is levied on the profits you make when you sell or transfer most assets.
 These assets include shares, investment properties – even a stake in your own company.

-Like a fly in your soup on your birthday, capital gains tax can really spoil the fun of making money.
+Like a maggot in your birthday cake, capital gains tax can really spoil the fun of making money.

 Inheritance tax is a tax on your good fortune.
 Income tax is the cost of having a job.

-Take shelter from CGT!
-Always try to use tax shelters like ISAs and pensions to shield your investments from taxes where possible.
+Take cover from CGT!
+Always try to use ISAs and pensions to shelter your investments from taxes.
 No tax is payable on gains realised within these wrappers.

 Of course, you won’t always make a profit when you sell an investment.